timescale/docs/ai/pgvectorizer.md

         ''')
 ```

-Now, say you want to embed these blogs in Timescale Vector.
+Now, say you want to embed these blogs and store the embeddings in PostgreSQL.
 First, you
 need to define an `embed_and_write` function that takes a set of blog
 posts, creates the embeddings, and writes them into TimescaleVector.
 For
 example, if using LangChain, it could look something like the following.